 Marshall Edwards accounts for stock based payments by estimating the fair value of the options issued.
 The costs of these equity-settled transactions are determined using a binomial model to calculate the fair value at the date on which they are granted.
 Warrants representing 4,608 warrant shares were issued to Mr. John O'Connor on July 30, 2008, in consideration for investor relations services rendered.
 Stock options representing 5,000 shares of common stock were issued to Associate Professor Gil Mor of Yale University on January 28, 2009, in recognition of his contribution to the development of Phenoxodiol under the Plan.
 Pursuant to the terms of Dr. Gold's Employment Letter, Dr. Gold has received options to purchase 220,390 shares of Marshall Edwards' common stock in two separate tranches, as an inducement to become a new employee of Marshall Edwards, which in accordance with Nasdaq rule 5635(c), does not require stockholder approval.
-The first tranche of options to purchase 110,195 shares of common stock of Marshall Edwards was granted to Dr. Gold upon his appointment as President and Chief Executive Officer on April 23, 2010, with the second tranche of options to purchase 110,195 shares of common stock of Marshall Edwards' OVATURE study results.
+The first tranche of options to purchase 110,195 shares of common stock of Marshall Edwards was granted to Dr. Gold upon his appointment as President and Chief Executive Officer on April 23, 2010, with the second tranche of options to purchase 110,195 shares of common stock of Marshall Edwards was granted to Dr. Gold on June 7, 2010 following the public release of Marshall Edwards' OVATURE study results.
 Dr. Gold's options are issued outside the plan.
 Pursuant to the terms of Mr. Zech's Employment Letter, Mr. Zech has received options to purchase 73,463 shares of Marshall Edwards' common stock, under the Plan, which were granted on June 18, 2010.